 May 17-21 2013

-US 177 crosses the Canadian River near Asher, OK.
+US 177 crosses the Canadian River near Asher, Okla.

 East on Main Street in Ada (hometown of Oral Roberts).
 Like Ponca City, Ada has also bled jobs since Oklahoma became a work-for-less state.
 Of special note to Roads Scholars is the fact that Ada is home to East Central University, a public institution known for its cartography program.